 First, in terms of style, it breaks up the uniformity and blandness that can result from displaying a list of apps.
 When the page first loads, it helps draw in the eye of the user from the hero and down towards the listing of apps.

-Second, it helps you put your best foot forward.
+Second, it helps you put your best foot, and best developers, forward.
 Let’s be real.
 Not all apps are equal and some are just better, and slicker and more useful than others.
 Exposing a user to a successful app experience will make them more likely to come back and try others.

 A search field allows users discover apps by typing in keywords that suit the app that they’re looking for.

 To be honest, not many people use search functionality.
-In fact, our data shows that only about 3% of visitors use the text search option on web based app stores.
-This is in stark contrast to mobile app stores like Google Play or the Apple App Store that see an overwhelming majority of users use text search functionality.
+In fact, our data shows that only about 3% of visitors use the text search option on web-based app stores.
+This is in stark contrast to mobile app stores like Google Play or the Apple App Store that see an overwhelming majority of users use the text search functionality.

-The discrepancy in user behavior on mobile vs web based app stores is due to the fact that most web based app stores have only a few hundred apps whereas large mobile app stores have hundreds of thousands of apps.
-In short, a large library of apps reduces the user’s ability to find what their looking for when browsing simply by category and instead need to resort to search.
+The discrepancy in user behavior on mobile vs web-based app stores is due to the fact that most web-based app stores have only a few hundred apps whereas large mobile app stores have hundreds of thousands of apps.
+In short, a large library of apps reduces the user’s ability to find what they’re looking for when browsing simply by category and instead need to resort to searching.

 So, should you prioritize search on your custom app store by making it larger and more prominent?
 Probably not.
 I mean, unless you have hundreds of thousands of apps.
 However, it doesn’t hurt to have a small search field in the sidebar or header.